Jean Bosco Habimana Organic

 Most of the coffees we source from Rwanda are traceable back to a washing station, or sometimes a farmer group.
 Typically, washing stations in Rwanda receive cherry from hundreds (and sometimes thousands) of farmers who own very small plots of land – on average less than a quarter hectare, with just 300-600 coffee trees.
 Separation of such tiny lots is expensive and impractical, so the large majority of coffees are processed as a mixed lot from multiple producers.
 Lots are separated as day lots (ie. cherries that were all picked on the same day) rather than by a single farm or producer group.

-At 50 years old, Jean Bosco has worked in coffee most of his life.
-His career began as a teenager in the 1980s, when would help at his family’s farm.
-After the Rwandan genocide and subsequent renewal of the country’s coffee industry, the recently married Jean Bosco started a career at Mbilima washing station in 2004.
-At around this time, he also inherited a plot with 52 coffee trees from his parents, which he named Akanduga-Mbilima farm.
-His diligent work ethic was quickly recognised by Dukunde Kawa, and he went on to become a machine operator in 2005 and eventually the station manager in 2012.
-Through his income earned as a Dukunde Kawa employee, and from selling his coffee cherry, Jean Bosco has been able to build a house and expand the size of his property, gradually increasnig to the 462 trees he currently owns.
-Today, he and wife Emerthe are deeply embedded in the cooperative and all its activities, with nearby farmers like Andre Hakizimana having become good friends and mentors of the couple.
+At 51 years old, Jean Bosco has worked in coffee most of his life.
+His career began as a teenager in the 1980s, when he would help at his family’s farm.
+After the Rwandan genocide and subsequent renewal of the country’s coffee industry, the recently married Jean Bosco started a career at Dukunde Kawa’s Mbilima washing station in 2004.
+At around this time, he also inherited a plot with 52 coffee trees from his parents, which he named Akanduga-Mbilima.
+His diligent work ethic was quickly recognised by Dukunde Kawa, and he went on to become a machine operator in 2005 (when the site officially opened) and eventually the station manager in 2012.

 Before the establishment of cooperatives and centralised washing stations, coffee production was extremely arduous for Rwandan coffee farmers.
 Processing was labour-intensive and lengthy, with very little equipment, training or resources available to rural farming communities.
 Typically, coffee cherries were depulped by hand using stones and parchment was dried at farm level, before being sold to a middleman or ‘broker’ who would then on sell the coffee to traders or exporters based in Kigali.
 Not only did this result in a long and challenging harvest season for individual farmers, it also denied them any leverage for negotiating prices to achieve a fair and reliable income.
+Thus, the prices growers earned were far from profitable, and due to the poor processing techniques followed, Rwandan coffee lacked a strong reputation internationally.

+With the forming of cooperatives like Dukunde Kawa, farmers were provided with the support, education and resources necessary to adopt better farming practices, and processing moved to centralised washing stations – where shared infrastructure, equipment and adequate labour both minimised the workload for individuals and dramatically improved the coffee’s quality.
 When we asked Jean Bosco what being a part of the cooperative meant to him, he told us that, “Dukunde Kawa is a blessing and a life-changer for me and my family.
 I joined the cooperative as a young married man, and now I’m a man with stable income and numerous achievements!
+For example, I got a cow from the cooperative; every year we receive a second payment as a bonus; we receive the dividends from the cooperative profit; and I’m employed, so I have a salary that comes monthly.
+Coffee is my life, but I’m living a good life.

 Head here to learn more about the work of Dukunde Kawa in Rwanda.